ishangupta3/GreenhouseHarvestStudy-Ishan-Gupta/README.md

   * For the mock mini-farm, planners should target a harvest of 4 kgs of greens, five days a week, for each crop: lettuce, arugula, spinach, and kale.
 It may not be possible each day, but the planner should strive for consistent production levels.

 * Ensure the developer experience for adding new features or making changes is simple and well-documented

+[A starter git repo for this project is located at this link](https://github.com/Hippo-Harvest/fullstack-case-study-2025).
+You need a GitHub login for access.

 We expect that you'll use AI coding assistants to help build this.
 That's great — and you'll need to be able to explain all the code that the AI assistant generates.
 In the interview, you'll be asked to present your solution, and then be asked detailed questions about the design choices, frameworks, and coding patterns you implemented.